amandaestevez/SOFTWARE-QA/00-BASIC/00-SDLC.md

 # SDLC & Testing

-_This document delineates the roles of testing and quality assurance (QA) within the software development lifecycle.
-The principles outlined herein apply regardless of whether a dedicated team or an individual conducts testing.
-To illustrate these concepts, the development of a fictional mobile banking application, ZippyBank, will be used as a case study._

-# Brief Description
-The `Software Development Life Cycle` is a process used to create software that meets the stakeholders' requirements cost-efficiently, avoiding rework and waste of resources.
+The `Software Development Lifecycle` is a process used to create software that meets the stakeholders' requirements cost-efficiently, avoiding rework and waste of resources.
+It consists of six core phases: `Planning`, `Design`, `Development`, `Testing`, `Deployment`, and `Maintenance`.

 Examples of the different SLDC models include: